alvatip/Sunity-cursors/README.md

 tar -zxvf Sunity-cursors.tar.gz -C /usr/share/icons/
 tar -zxvf Sunity-cursors-white.tar.gz -C /usr/share/icons/
 ```
+## Windows

+To install the cursor theme on windows:
+1. Download "nordzy_cursors_windows.zip"
+2. Extract the .zip file
+3. In the folder, right click on the file "install.inf" and in the option choose "install"

 ### Set the cursor theme
 There are various way to set this (or another) cursor theme.</br>